OpenBB-finance/OpenBB/website/content/bot/reference/discord/flow/weekly.md

 # weekly

-Top 20 flow by Premium for a stock with weekly expiration.
+This command allows the user to retrieve the Top 20 flow by Premium for a stock with a weekly expiration.
+The command /flow weekly ticker:AMD will show the user the current Top 20 flow in premium for the stock symbol AMD for the current week.
+This command allows the user to quickly view the current market conditions for the stock and spot potential trading opportunities.

 ### Usage